schrockwell/trmnl-dsn/README.md

 # Self-Hosting on Netlify

-The JSON data file is publicly hosted on Netlify at https://trmnl-dsn.netlify.app/dsn.json (updating hourly), so you don't have to do these steps unless you really want to!
+The rendered page and JSON data files are publicly hosted on Netlify at https://trmnl-dsn.netlify.app/dsn.json (updating hourly), so you don't have to do these steps unless you really want to!

 Create a new Netlify site with the following settings: